As the

 will provide those for a standard fee.
 If they are unwilling to offer

-free estimates, you can probably assume that the items' value is not
+free estimates, you can probably assume that the item's value is not

 auction houses and museums have periodic free "walk-in" appraisal days,